judithkuneth/judithkuneth/README.md

 🚀 I'm a frontend developer and UX designer.

-✨My mission is to develop sustainable solutions with great user experiences and to learn something new every day.
+✨My mission is to develop sustainable solutions and a great user experience ..and to learn something new every day.

 🔨I'm currently working with Javascript, Vue.js, Typescript